thenumbernine/Tensor/README.md

 - range-iterator as a function of the tensor, like `for (auto i : a.range) {`
 	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
 	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

-- rank-n interior aka contract-n-times on neighboring indexes?
+- rank-n interior aka contract-n-times on neighboring indexes? technically an 'interior' product is one that does contract n-indexes depending on the rank of the vector that the form is being applied to. well typicall the ranks match, but in a few texts a partial-inner is allowed, where the vector rank is <= the form rank.